DHTMLX/docs-suite/docs/data_collection/api/datacollection_reduce_method.md

 ---

-@short: reduces the array to a single value todoanton тут описание сильно отличается от сигнатуры
+@short: reduces the array to a single value

-@signature: {'reduce<A>(cb: ReduceCallBack<T, A>, acc: A): A;'}
+@signature: {'reduce<A>(callback: ReduceCallBack<T, A>, acc: A): A;'}

 @params:

-- handler			function		a function that will be called for each item in the array
+- callback			function		a function that will be called for each item in the array
-- new_item          any             a value to be passed to the function as the initial value
+- acc          any             a value to be passed to the function as the initial value

 @example:
 var total = datacollection.reduce(function(new_item, item) {